-- (2) New associations may not register more than one team in the same category, with the exceptions of house league, senior recreational, and masters teams. - (3) Up to two players may be added to the team's roster after November 30th and before January 1st by submitting to the Registrar the proper registration information, signatures and fees.
+- (A) (1) All teams are able to register in the category they wish up to October 1st.
+This request will be granted.
+After October 1st, if a team wishes to change its category, the team must apply as outlined in Regulation One. - (2) New associations may not register more than one team in the same category, with the exceptions of house league, senior recreational, and masters teams. - (3) Up to two players may be added to the team's roster after November 30th and before January 1st by submitting to the Registrar the proper registration information, signatures and fees.
 These players will be eligible for participation in Regional Playdowns and Provincial Championships provided all provisions of RULE THREE are satisfied. - (4) Players added to a team roster after December 31st will be eligible for tournament play but not for Regional playdowns and/or Provincial Championships.
-Participation in league play will be at the discretion of the league. - (B) The OWHA will not be responsible for late or incomplete registration forms which could result in processing delays in validating or assigning a team's category or a player's eligibility.

-- (C) Teams late in registering will not be eligible for the Provincial Championships. - (D) An OWHA "Participant Registration" form must be completed and submitted by each team each season, signed by each player and team official. - (E) In order to register with a team or organization other than the one with which she has already been registered for the current season, or with which she was registered for the previous season, a player must first obtain a signed OWHA "Player Release" form from her previous team or organization.
+Participation in league play will be at the discretion of the league. - (B) The OWHA will not be responsible for late or incomplete registration forms which could result in processing delays in validating or assigning a team's category or a player's eligibility. - (C) Teams late in registering will not be eligible for the Provincial Championships. - (D) An OWHA "Participant Registration" form must be completed and submitted by each team each season, signed by each player and team official. - (E) In order to register with a team or organization other than the one with which she has already been registered for the current season, or with which she was registered for the previous season, a player must first obtain a signed OWHA "Player Release" form from her previous team or organization.
 A player may be released from one organization to another only once during a season, unless a change of the player's family domicile has taken place or with special approval from the OWHA Registrar.
 The signed "Player Release" form must accompany the OWHA "Participant Registration" form.
 If a player's request for a release is denied, the player may appeal in writing to the OWHA Executive Committee with the noted exception of change of domicile or special approval of the OWHA Registrar.
-Failure to comply with this Regulation will result in a two (2) game suspension for the head coach and/or player in question. - (F) Each team taking part in Interprovincial or International leagues and/or Interprovincial or International championships must register in accordance with OWHA requirements and must submit to the OWHA Registrar a Request for Sanction for approval. - (G) A legal proof of age document shall accompany each player's original registration in an age-restricted category.
+Failure to comply with this Regulation will result in a two (2) game suspension for the head coach and/or player in question.

+- (F) Each team taking part in Interprovincial or International leagues and/or Interprovincial or International championships must register in accordance with OWHA requirements and must submit to the OWHA Registrar a Request for Sanction for approval. - (G) A legal proof of age document shall accompany each player's original registration in an age-restricted category.
 Falsification of the player's date of birth shall result in suspension of the player or team official involved.
-A legal proof of age document or an OWHA membership card or the membership number assigned by the OWHA Registrar shall be considered acceptable proof of age. - (H) University Teams: Teams which play in the Ontario University Athletics (OUA) may register as house league teams and may participate in a maximum of two

-- OWHA tournaments per year in a category no lower than Senior A. University teams that do not play in the OUA shall register in the same manner as other OWHA teams. - Insurance fees are non-transferable from one member to another.
+A legal proof of age document or an OWHA membership card or the membership number assigned by the OWHA Registrar shall be considered acceptable proof of age. - (H) University Teams: Teams which play in the Ontario University Athletics (OUA) may register as house league teams and may participate in a maximum of two OWHA tournaments per year in a category no lower than Senior A. University teams that do not play in the OUA shall register in the same manner as other OWHA teams. - (I) Insurance fees are non-transferable from one member to another.

-REGULATION FOUR
+REGULATION FOUR Officials

-Officials